wxiaoyun/lms-frontend-deprecated/README.md

 # Library Management System 📚

+This repo is partially rewritten with shadcn ui in [https://github.com/ForAeons/lms-frontend-v2](https://github.com/ForAeons/lms-frontend-v2).
+Please go to this repo for the latest version.

 ## Introduction

 The Library Management System is a comprehensive solution for managing a library's various operations, built with React, TypeScript, Tailwind, Redux, and Vite.js.
 It is designed to simplify the process of borrowing, returning, loaning of books, making/canceling reservations, managing books, with RBAC.